American bullfrog: Ecology

 Considering the invasive nature of the L. catesbeianus, multiple traits within the species contribute to its competitive ability.
 The generalist diet of the American bullfrog allows for it to consume food in different environments.
 When observing the contents of American bullfrog stomachs, it was discovered that adult bullfrogs regularly consume predators of bullfrog young, including dragonfly nymphs, garter snakes, and giant water bugs.
 Thus, the ecological check on American bullfrog juveniles in invaded areas become less effective.
 L. catesbeianus seems to exhibit traits of immunity or resistance against the antipredator defenses of other organisms.
-Analysis of stomach contents from bullfrog populations in New Mexico show the regular consumption of wasps, with no conditioned avoidance due to the wasps stingers.
+Analysis of stomach contents from bullfrog populations in New Mexico show the regular consumption of wasps, with no conditioned avoidance due to the wasps' stingers.
 Along the Colorado river, L. catesbeianus stomach contents indicate the ability to withstand the discomforting spines of the stickleback fish.
 Reports of American bullfrogs eating scorpions and rattlesnakes also exist.

 Analysis of the American bullfrog's realized niche at various sites in Mexico, and comparisons with the niches of endemic frogs show that it is possible that the American bullfrog capable of niche shift, and pose a threat to many endemic Mexican frog species, even those that are not currently in competition with the American bullfrog.

 Invasive species

 In areas where the American bullfrog is introduced, the population can be controlled by various means.
 One project (3n-Bullfrog project) uses sterile triploïd (3n) bullfrogs.
 In Europe, the American bullfrog is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
-This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
+This means that this species cannot under any circumstances be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

+Self-sustaining populations of American bullfrogs became established in the United Kingdom around 1999, where their introduction was likely due to accidental escapes and deliberate releases from captivity.
+These populations appear to be quite small, and are undergoing control by Natural England as the species poses a threat to native amphibians.

+The American bullfrog has been known to spread the amphibian pathogen Batrachochytrium dendrobatidis among populations that it has been introduced to.